rrwick/Small-plasmid-Nanopore/method.md

-I did this analysis on my Nectar instance, which is running Ubuntu 18.04.
+This document contains the commands I used for assembly and analysis.
+I did them on my Nectar instance, which is running Ubuntu 18.04.

 # Reference genome assembly